WA-Department-of-Agriculture/soils/README.md

-Read the article [Write Soil Health Reports](https://wa-department-of-agriculture.github.io/soils/articles/report.html) for a detailed walk through the project and workflow for adopting this template for your own project.
+Read the article [Write Soil Health Reports](https://wa-department-of-agriculture.github.io/soils/articles/report.html) for a detailed walk through the project and workflow for adapting this template for your own project.

-To view the vignette within RStudio, run the command `vignette("report", "soils")`.
+To view the article within RStudio, run the command `vignette("report", "soils")`.

 Check out our example reports: